 Through December 2022 Lower Level

-This exhibit displays 150 years of local fashion in six, twenty-five year leaps.
-Come along as we travel along fashion's fast lane, from 1872 until 1997, noting cultural shifts and technological advances which influence the everyday fabric of our lives.
+150 years of local fashion in six, twenty-five year leaps are featured in this exhibit.
+Come along as we travel along fashion’s fast lane, from 1872 until 1997, noting cultural shifts and technological advances which influence the everyday fabric of our lives.

 The Gross Point Village Hall had it all: clerk’s office, fire department, and police department—including four jail cells.
 Thanks to this restoration you can find out how it felt to be locked up in one of the gloomy old basement cells.
 (Kids of all ages love this exhibit!)